skip to main |

 Chandrashekhar Azad was a great Indian freedom fighter.
 His fierce patriotism and courage inspired others of his generation to enter freedom struggle.
 Chandrasekhar Azad was the mentor Bhagat Singh, another great freedom fighter, and along with Bhagat Singh he is considered as one of the greatest revolutionaries that India has produced.

-Chandrashekhar Azad on July 23,1906 in village Bhavra in Jhabua district of Madhya Pradesh.
+Chandra Shekhar Azad was born on July 23,1906 in village Bhavra in Jhabua district of Madhya Pradesh.
 His parents were Pandit Sitaram Tiwari and Jagarani Devi.
 He received his early schooling in Bhavra.
 For higher studies he went to the Sanskrit Pathashala at Varanasi.
 He was an ardent follower of Hanuman and once disguised himself as a priest in a hanuman temple to escape the dragnet of British police.

 Chandrashekhar Azad was deeply troubled by the Jallianwala Bagh Massacre in Amritsar in 1919.
 In 1921, when Mahatma Gandhi launched Non-Cooperation movement, Chandrasekhar Azad actively participated in revolutionary activities.
 He received his first punishment at the age of fifteen.
 Chandra Shekhar was caught while indulging in revolutionary activities.
 When the magistrate asked him his name, he said "Azad" (meaning free).
 Chandrashekhar Azad was sentenced to fifteen lashes.
 With each stroke of the whip the young Chandrasekhar shouted "Bart Mata Kid Jai".
 From then on Chandrashekhar assumed the title of Azad and came to known as Chandrashekhar Azad.
 Chandrashekhar Azad vowed that he would never be arrested by the British police and would die as free man.